Ward Hill Lamon: Lamon as Lincoln's biographer

 According to Lamon, three days before he was shot, Lincoln related a dream in which he wandered the White House searching for the source of mournful sounds:

 I kept on until I arrived at the East Room, which I entered.
 There I met with a sickening surprise.
 Before me was a catafalque, on which rested a corpse wrapped in funeral vestments.
 Around it were stationed soldiers who were acting as guards; and there was a throng of people, gazing mournfully upon the corpse, whose face was covered, others weeping pitifully.
 "Who is dead in the Governers' Mansion?"
 I demanded of one of the soldiers, "The President," was his answer; "he was killed by an assassin."

-However, Lincoln later told Lamon that "In this dream it was not me, but some other fellow, that was killed.
+Lincoln later told Lamon that "In this dream it was not me, but some other fellow, that was killed.
 It seems that this ghostly assassin tried his hand on someone else."
 Although perpetuated by various authors, historians Don E. Fehrenbacher and Virginia Fehrenbacher have cited internal inconsistencies and external evidence regarding Lamon's account that lead them to question its veracity.
 Lamon stated that the incident had occurred only a few days prior to the assassination, yet within Lincoln's monologue he related at one point that the dream occurred "the other night" and also "about ten days ago."

-The Fehrenbachers also note that although Lincoln stated in the account that on the night of the dream he "had been up waiting for important dispatches from the front," during the period of March 24 to April 9, he in fact had been at the front, rather than in the White House.
-In addition, there was no contemporaneous account of the dream following the assassination.
+The Fehrenbachers note that although Lincoln stated in the account that on the night of the dream he "had been up waiting for important dispatches from the front," during the period of March 24 to April 9, he had been at the front, rather than in the White House.
+There was no contemporaneous account of the dream following the assassination.
 No one mentioned it in the voluminous writings of the period, not Mary Lincoln, Lamon, anyone else at the supposed telling of the dream, or anyone to whom those who heard it may have relayed it.